-We have audited the consolidated financial statements of Huntsman Exploration Inc. and its subsidiaries (the "Company") which comprise the consolidated statements of financial position as at August 31, 2020 and 2019, and the consolidated statements of comprehensive loss, changes in equity and cash flows for the years then ended, and the related notes comprising a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Huntsman Exploration Inc. and its subsidiaries (the "Company") which comprise the consolidated statements of financial position as at August 31, 2021 and 2020, and the consolidated statements of comprehensive loss, changes in equity and cash flows for the years ended August 31, 2021 and 2020, and the related notes comprising a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at August 31, 2020 and 2019, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Company as at August 31, 2021 and 2020, and its financial performance and its cash flows for years ended August 31, 2021 and 2020 in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.